 Q. Where do you find the recipes you write about?

 A. We are a family who loves to eat and have family, friends and acquaintances who all love to eat as well.
 Inspiration on EmmaEats comes from a number of sources, including cookbooks, websites, magazines and of course, from family and friends.
-Ultimately, I aim to feature recipes on EmmaEats that are quick, easy and hopefully help you see that you can make good food from scratch.
+Ultimately, recipes featured on EmmaEats are easy, quick, very flavourful and will show that you, too, can make good food from scratch.

 EmmaEats by EmmaEats is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 Permissions beyond the scope of this license may be available by contacting me at: firstname.lastname@example.org.